 Continual website monitoring over the 4-6 week period following a new website setup or migration from and old to new website.
 The large number of changes can leave room for traffic and ranking fluctuations, so staying on top of these and being proactive about making any changes that may be required is critical.
 This is particularly important for websites that have a pre-existing presence in Google that is driving a lot of organic traffic, keeping on top of how the search engine is responding to these changes is key to topping off a successful development project.

 Organic traffic levels and keyword rankings as well as which pages are ranking for what keywords will be monitored to see where improvements can be made.
-While a traffic dip isn’t a forgone conclusion with a new website, the sheer volume of changes can mean that Google can struggle to understand them all so having an experienced SEO practitioner on hand who understands how Google ranks pages is invaluable to minimising impacts on organic traffic.
+While a traffic dip isn’t a forgone conclusion with a new website, the sheer volume of changes can mean that Google can struggle to understand them all so having experienced SEO consultants on hand who understand how Google ranks pages is invaluable in minimising impacts on organic traffic.

 Once the initial changes have settled in and there is a relatively clear picture of where the rankings and traffic levels have landed with the newly developed website, SEO teams can turn their attention to the ongoing BAU challenge of improving the organic search position of a website and their visibility in search results by growing backlinks to content, providing oversight to respond to Google's algorithm updates and optimising current content.

 Search has replaced the phone book or business directory and Google is king when it comes to being found online.
 Not appearing in search for many businesses is akin to no existing.